eclipse-tractusx/portal-assets/docs/user/00. Personas/Onboarding Service Provider (OSP).md

 The purpose of OSPs is to enable a faster growth of the the network on the one hand, and on the other hand OSPs can provide a unique and customized registration process for you.
 This lowers the hurdles for joining the network for the already existing partners of the OSP.

-### Access OSPs
+### Find & Access OSPs

 The first step is to find an OSP.
-You're existing partners, that happen to be OSPs for Catena-X will inform you about their status as OSPs and offer you the opportunitity to become a participant in the Catena-X network.
+You're existing partners, that happen to be OSPs for Catena-X might inform you about their status as OSPs and offer you the opportunitity to become a participant in the Catena-X network.
+Alternatively you can find the list provided by the association, that lists all available OSPs.
 The individual onboarding process depends on the OSPs individual implementation.
 That might ie. be a registration form or a semi automatic process handled by your OSP.
 Ideally you get in contact with them and discuss the available options in order to figure out the availale/best ways to proceed.
 As soon as you registered with you OSP, please follow this [guide](docs/user/01.%20Onboarding/OSPDrivenOnboarding.md).